Manslaughter is not too Harsh

 However, pharmaceutical companies produce all the opioids, and they control where they go and how much goes there.
 If there is a particular place that seems to be ordering an abundant number of opioids, pharmaceutical companies need to act as checks and balances system by either investigating why there are so many opioids being delivered, or limiting the delivery based off population.
 According to the Washington Post, a small town in West Virginia with a population of just over three thousand, was shipped “…nearly 21 million prescription painkillers [over the past decade]” to split between just two pharmacies that are 0.2 miles apart.

-When asked about the deliveries, one pharmacy declined to comment while the other claimed that “…while the numbers may seem disproportionate, the two pharmacies have to cover a large service area.”
+The two pharmacies, Tug Valley Pharmacy and Hurley’s Drug Store, are within 4 blocks of each other.
+When asked about the deliveries, Tug Valley declined to comment while the Hurley’s Drug Store claimed that “…while the numbers may seem disproportionate, the two pharmacies have to cover a large service area.”
 Opioids are meant to be given sparingly and only for emergencies, so even if the population is larger than the small town, 2.1 million drugs is way too many for them all to be given legitimately.

-Further investigations need to be done on both pharmacies, especially the one that declined to comment, because West Virginia is the leading state in drug overdose cases, and suspicious activity like these pharmacies is the reason why.
-If people die from either pharmacy giving out fake prescriptions, the pharmaceutical companies to be held responsible in some sort of way for their lack of surveillance.
+West Virginia is the leading state in drug overdose cases, and suspicious activity like these pharmacies is the reason why.
+Smith confirmed that these pharmacies are handing out illegal prescriptions, and if people die from these prescriptions, the pharmaceutical companies need to be held responsible in some sort of way for their lack of surveillance.
 Although they can’t be charged with manslaughter, they should have to pay exorbitant fines.

 The argument that manslaughter is too harsh a punishment for doctors and dealers because they are not responsible for how someone used their product is not valid.
 This is because a person that has used opioids in the past is not under the right state of mind and can’t be classified as “responsible” for themselves.
 The argument that manslaughter is too harsh because there are already harsh enough punishments is also not valid because the outcome of their negligence or indifference is death.